MaxNaeg/safe_lab_agents/README.md

 By Maximilian Nägele and Florian Marquardt.
 Made at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de/divisions/marquardt-division/research) in Germany.
 Open source (MIT license) and forever free.
 First release July 2026.

-Inspired by our earlier [SciExplorer publication](https://github.com/MaxNaeg/SciExplorer).
+Inspired by our earlier [SciExplorer publication](https://journals.aps.org/prx/abstract/10.1103/xnqc-q6nt) (code also on [github](https://github.com/MaxNaeg/SciExplorer)).

 ## Overview